tractionguest/lenel-sdk/docs/ConsoleApi.md

   #config.api_key_prefix['Session-Token'] = 'Bearer'
 end

-api_instance = LenelClient::ConsoleApi.new
+api_instance = LenelSDK::ConsoleApi.new

-console_layout = LenelClient::ConsoleLayout.new # ConsoleLayout |
+console_layout = LenelSDK::ConsoleLayout.new # ConsoleLayout |

 version = 'version_example' # String | Used to maintain backward compatibility as the API is updated, in the format 1.0.